marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/how-to-use-inline-assembly-language-in-c-code.rst

 Note that extended ``asm`` statements must be inside a function.
 Only basic ``asm`` may be outside functions (see :ref:`basic-asm`).
-Functions declared with the :option:`naked` attribute also require basic ``asm`` (see :ref:`function-attributes`).
+Functions declared with the :gcc-attr:`naked` attribute also require basic ``asm`` (see :ref:`function-attributes`).

 While the uses of ``asm`` are many and varied, it may help to think of an